j0rdnh/plate/plate/README.md

 # Plate

-a CLI tool for creating and using templates!
+A CLI tool for creating and using templates!
 *This is a WIP :)*

 ### Usage